Matthew-Otto/Low-Latency-40GbE/README.md

 ### 40GbE and latency

 The gold standard for low latency networking is 10GbE (citation needed).
 40GbE is composed of four bonded 10GbE channels.
+The added complexity of this bonding means the best 40GbE implementation will always be slower than the best 10GbE implementation.
-However, the latency will always be worse with 40GbE due to the need to synchronize and align the four channels at the receiver.
-If you are targeting the absolute lowest latency possible, 25GbE is the next logical step, but you'll have to contend with FEC.
+If you are targeting the absolute lowest latency possible, 25GbE is the next logical step, but overcoming FEC may be a significant obstacle.

 ## Design